ClonyPDF home

 Passport Photo Rejection Reasons: Why Photos Get Rejected (and How to Avoid It)

-Most passport photos are rejected for a small, predictable set of reasons: shadows and uneven lighting, the wrong background shade, glasses, a non-neutral expression, or a head that sits too high, low or large in the frame.
-Nearly all of these trace back to one biometric standard - ICAO Doc 9303 - which authorities like the US State Department, UK HM Passport Office and Passport Canada build on.
-The core reasons are consistent worldwide, though a few (glasses, exact size, background colour) are enforced more strictly in some countries than others.
+Nearly all of these trace back to one biometric standard — ICAO Doc 9303 — which authorities such as the US State Department, UK HM Passport Office and Passport Canada build on.
+The core reasons are consistent worldwide, though a few (glasses, exact size, background shade) are enforced more strictly in some countries than others.
 Get one wrong and your application can be held or bounced back, adding days or weeks to processing.
 Passport Photo Maker checks your image against these rejection triggers automatically before you export.

 ICAO-Aligned Standards Auto-Compliance Check Instant Background Processing Print & Digital Ready